lmzh123/CarND-Path-Planning-Project/README.md

 }
 ```

-Next thing is to determine which is the closest vehicle within 30m ahead or behind in s position in each of the surrounding lanes and gather their speeds.
+Next thing is to determine which is the closest vehicle within 30m ahead or behind in s position in each of the surrounding anc actual lanes and gather their speeds.

 ```
 // velocity of the closest one